-The State of New York recognized the marriage of New York residents Edith Windsor and Thea Spyer, who wed in Ontario, Canada in 2007.
+The State of New York recognized the marriage of same-sex couple and New York residents Edith Windsor and Thea Spyer, who wed in Ontario, Canada, in 2007.
 When Spyer died in 2009, she left her entire estate to Windsor.
-Windsor sought to claim the federal estate tax exemption for surviving spouses but was barred from doing so by § 3 of the federal Defense of Marriage Act (DOMA), codified at 11 U.S.C. § 7.
-Section 3 amended the Dictionary Act--a law providing rules of construction for over 1,000 federal laws and the whole realm of federal regulations--to define “marriage” and “spouse” as excluding same-sex partners.
+Windsor sought to claim the federal estate tax exemption for surviving spouses, but was barred from doing so by §3 of the federal Defense of Marriage Act (DOMA), which defined “marriage” and “spouse” as excluding same-sex partners.
 Windsor paid $363,053 in estate taxes and sought a refund, which the Internal Revenue Service denied.
-Windsor filed a refund suit contending that DOMA violated the principles of equal protection incorporated in the Fifth Amendment.
-While the suit was pending, the Attorney General notified the Speaker of the House of Representatives that the Department of Justice would no longer defend § 3's constitutionality.
-In response, the Bipartisan Legal Advisory Group (BLAG) of the House of Representatives voted to intervene in the litigation to defend § 3's constitutionality.
+Windsor thereafter brought a refund suit, contending that DOMA violated the principles of equal protection incorporated in the Fifth Amendment.
+While the suit was pending, the Attorney General notified the Speaker of the House of Representatives that the Department of Justice would no longer defend §3's constitutionality.
+In response, the Bipartisan Legal Advisory Group (BLAG) of the House of Representatives voted to intervene in the litigation to defend §3's constitutionality.
 The District Court permitted the intervention.
-On the merits, the court ruled against the United States, finding § 3 unconstitutional and ordering the Treasury to refund Windsor's tax with interest.
-On appeal, the Second Circuit affirmed.
-The United States has not complied with the judgment.
+On the merits, the court ruled against the United States, finding §3 unconstitutional and ordering the Treasury to refund Windsor's tax with interest.
+The Second Circuit affirmed.

 Access the full text case